jkomoros/adjacency-map/README.md

                 type: 'property_two'
             }
         ],
-        modify: [
+        modify: {
-            //edges matching the same parent + type will be replaced in their entirety by this {
+            //edges matching the same parent + type will be replaced in their entirety by this.
+            //The key is the previous propertyName + '+' + parent node ID to modify.
+            'property_three+nodeA' : {
                 parent: 'nodeA',
                 type: 'property_three',
                 weight: 5
             }
-        ]
+        }
     }
 }
 ```